As of September 2022, we have a few places available in the following classes:

 As we live in a very busy society in which people are not always able to attend set days, we like to think that any day is an open day here at Ridgeway Primary School, so just give us a ring to book your guided tour.

 If you would like your child to attend our school, please apply via Derbyshire County Council.
+Click on the link to find about more about DCC's admission arrangement and to apply.
 (Click on the direct link).

 If you would like to ask any questions about our school or would like to visit prior to applying for a place please don't hesitate to contact us.